Project Update

 • Active blending expected to last approximately 18 months on the campus.

-How Hydrogen Blending Works
+How Hydrogen Blending Would Work at UCI

 SoCalGas Has a Robust Safety Plan for UC Irvine